cdapio/hadoop_wrapper_cookbook/README.md

 # Usage

-Include the relevant recpices in your run-list.
+Include the relevant recipes in your run-list.